spinedaz/Website/Landscape_ecology.md

 ### My thesis

+- Tutorials

+- Unsolved and solved questions

+    -

 ### Useful links and resources

 #### THE TOOLS

 - I used [Gnarly Landscape Utilities](https://circuitscape.org/gnarly-landscape-utilities/) to create my resistance surface.
 In the webpage you can download the tool and also tutorials provided by circuitscape.
-However, I will leave here the link to download only the [toolbox](./Tools/Gnarly Landscape Utilities.tbx).

-- The one and only [Linkage mapper] (https://linkagemapper.org/).
+- The one and only [Linkage mapper](https://linkagemapper.org/).

 #### Know how about corridors